La Lloma, Can Leandro, Valencia, Spain 2022

 You have three letters only!
 They spell Ass!”

-It has, as The Wine Advocate says, “a spectacular nose”, and it’s true, but by golly it’s hard to describe with words.
+I clearly have not wit or letters of the least jot.
 Lucia has manged to express it quite well through interpretive dance, but you will have to take my word for that.
-It’s a little bit smoky, but only a light wisp, like gunsmoke, there are flowers too, violets maybe, a twist of white pepper, and forest berries after the rain, but everything is so harmonious that it’s hard to pick out individual aromas and I guess that is when a wine is at its most successful.
+It’s a little bit smoky, but only a light wisp, like gunsmoke, there are flowers too, violets maybe, a twist of white pepper, and forest berries after the rain, “a bitten lip” (according to Tamlyn Currin), but everything is so harmonious that it’s hard to pick out individual aromas and I guess that is when a wine is at its most interesting.

 In the glass, it looks like a Pinot Noir, as it’s morello cherry-red and translucent, but it leans back towards Spain in terms of flavour, with a lovely cold stone mineral aspect that enlivens it as much as the natural acidity and it puts you in mind of those Raul Perez wines from Bierzo, but there’s more fruit in the centre, it’s less edgy and nervy than those, so it’s not wholly dissimilar to a New Zealand Pinot Noir.
 Oh dear!
 I haven’t conveyed this very well at all.
 To describe myself, I have three letters only.
 13.5% alc.
 60% Bonicaire and 40% Monastrell.
 Drink now-2028.